TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

                    └── Show.html (for Blog->show() action)

-If you don't use Extbase you still can - but are not required to - use the sub-folder structure to group templates into logical groups, such as "Page" and "Content" to separate different types of templates.
+If you don't use Extbase you can still use this convention, but it is not a requirement to use this structure to group templates into logical groups, such as "Page" and "Content" to group different types of templates.

 In Fluid, the location of these paths is defined with :php:`\TYPO3Fluid\Fluid\Core\Rendering\RenderingContext->setTemplatePaths()`.